 Our scale and global reach provide significant competitive advantages.
-Since 1998, we have shipped over 177 million gaming products, with over 77 million gaming products shipped in the past five years.
+As of March 31, 2020, we had shipped over 182 million gaming and streaming products since 1998, with over 80 million in the past five years.
 Our gear is sold to end users in more than 75 countries, primarily through online and brick-and-mortar retailers, including leading global retailers such as Amazon and Best Buy, and through our direct online channel.
-Due to our gamer-centric design philosophy, since 2016 we have received over 3,900 product awards from magazines and websites in approximately 60 countries, of which more than 2,900 were "Gold," "Editor's Choice," "Approved," or similar awards, including multiple perfect "10 out of 10" or similar perfect ratings.
+Due to our gamer and creator-centric design philosophy, we have received over 4,000 product awards from magazines and websites in approximately 45 countries, of which more than 3,500 were "Gold," "Editor's Choice," "Approved," or similar awards, including multiple perfect "10 out of 10" or similar perfect ratings.